-Born and raised in Southern California, Alycea Hampton serves as the Parliamentarian of HAULYP.
+Born and raised in Southern California, Alycea Hampton serves as the Special Advisor of HAULYP.
 She has been a member of HAULYP since 2018.
-Prior to her role as Parliamentarian, Alycea served as chair of Professional Development Professionally, she is Manager of Litigation for Small Business Lender.
+Prior to her role as Advisor, Alycea served as chair of Professional Development Committee and as Parliamentarian.

+Professionally, she is Manager of Litigation for Small Business Lender.
 Prior to this position, Alycea worked as Organizational Development Consultant for a Human Resources Consulting firm.
 Alycea earned a bachelor’s degree in Criminal Justice with a Minor in Sociology from University of California Los Angeles and a Master’s in Public Policy Alycea has a love and a deep passion to give back to her community and contribute her expertise and attributes to others.
 In her free time Alycea enjoys working out, event planning, and traveling.

 As a Houston native Latrice Chatman attended the University of Houston where she received a Bachelor of Arts degree in Communications.
 After college, Latrice started working as an Administrative Assistant and found that organization, planning and helping others has always been something that seemed to compliment her personality the best.